alonitac/DevOpsMay22/exercises/terraform_ex1.md

 Your company runs services in AWS across 3 different regions.
 The DevOps team manage a stack of 30 CloudWatch alarms for every region, which means, (3 regions) * (30 alarms) = 90 different alarms.

-Your task is utilize Terraform to define and manage the alarms stack is reusable and consistent way across regions and environments.
+Your task is to utilize Terraform to define and manage the alarms stack is reusable and consistent way across regions and environments.

 ## Guidelines